desertghostunr/cs480_Frost/PA10/README.md

 * Press 2: select adjusting objects specular brightness.

 * Press 3: select adjusting spotlight brightness and size.

+* Press v: to use the arrow keys to move the camera.

+* Press shift: to reset the camera position.

 * Press r: to only adjust the red channel.